Map as a property delegate

 , it is defined as an extension function in Kotlin stdlib.

 as a delegate?
 In most applications, you should not need it.
-However, some API might force you to treat objects as maps with some expected properties, and some properties that are not expected.
-While using one API, I got informed by its creators, that "This endpoint will return an object representing user, with properties id, displayName, and also some other properties, and on the profile page you need to iterate over all properties, also not known in advance, and display appropriate view for each of them".
+However, you might be forced by an API to treat objects as maps that have some expected keys and some that might be added dynamically in the future.
+I mean situations like "This endpoint will return an object representing a user, with properties id, displayName, etc., and on the profile page you need to iterate over all these properties, including those that are not known in advance, and display an appropriate view for each of them".
 For such a requirement, we need to represent an object using Map

 Map

 .
-Any delegated property change is a change in the map it delegates to, also any change in this map leads to a different property value.
-Delegating to the MutableMap
+Any delegated property change is a change in the map it delegates to, and any change in this map leads to a different property value.
+Delegating to a MutableMap

 map is like accessing the shared state of a read/write data source.